 Read the white paper that kicked off Public Impact’s research and writing on these residencies: Paid Educator Residencies, Within Budget: How New School Models Can Radically Improve Teacher and Principal Preparation

-And see the press release about two Texas districts working with US PREP and the University of Texas Permian Basin to include teacher residencies in their Opportunity Culture implementation.
+Read this press release about two Texas districts working with US PREP and the University of Texas Permian Basin to include teacher residencies in their Opportunity Culture implementation, and this press release about three additional school districts and a charter management organization in Texas offering yearlong, paid residencies for aspiring teachers.

 To see models for other Opportunity Culture roles, such as multi-classroom leaders and multi-school leaders, click here.

-Hear from a teacher resident, a first-year teacher, and a multi-classroom leader in these short videos about the power of putting their teaching educations into practice under the intensive, yearlong leadership of a multi-classroom leader.
+Hear from two teacher residents, a first-year teacher, and a multi-classroom leader in these short videos about the power of putting their teaching educations into practice under the intensive, yearlong leadership of a multi-classroom leader.

 I Want to be Like Karen: Emily Angles, a first-year teacher working on a multi-classroom leader’s team, explains her enthusiasm about teaching based on the leadership, guidance, and support she received from her MCL, saying “I feel like I’ve gone from a first-year teacher to a third-year teacher in six months.”